Matthew Hall (writer)

-Matthew Hall (born 1 May 1967) is a British screenwriter and novelist.
+Matthew Ronald Vickery Hall (born 1 May 1967) is a British screenwriter and novelist.
 He is sometimes credited as M. R. Hall.

 Education

-Hall was educated at Hereford Cathedral School and Worcester College, Oxford (1985–88) where he graduated in law.
-He was called to the Bar in 1990 and practised as a barrister at 5, King's Bench Walk before becoming a full-time writer in 1995.
+Hall was educated at Hereford Cathedral School and Worcester College, Oxford (1985–88) where he graduated in Law.
+He was called to the Bar in 1990 and practised as a barrister at 5 King's Bench Walk before becoming a full-time writer in 1995.

 Screenwriting career

 He began his television career writing episodes of Kavanagh QC.
 In 1996/7 he created and wrote the legal series Wing and a Prayer which ran for two seasons and was the first drama production aired by the newly formed Channel 5.
 The series was nominated for a BAFTA in the best TV series category in 1997.